rm-controls/rm_controllers/rm_shooter_controllers/README.md

 ### Hardware interface type

-+ `JointStateInterface` Used to obtain the speed of friction wheel and trigger wheel and the position of trigger .
++ `JointStateInterface` Used to obtain the speed of friction wheel and trigger wheel and the position of trigger wheel .
 + `EffortJointInterface` Used to send torque commands for friction wheels and trigger wheel .

 ## Installation